 Below you will find the most recent statistics on Medical Assistance in Dying (MAID) in Alberta.

 Data is broken up into two sections and updated as often as data is available provincially.
+Note: Both section one and section two are cumulative data since June 17, 2016.

 Since February 6, 2016, court orders made medically-assisted death possible.